vegaprotocol/documentation/docs/api/vega-wallet/reference/browser-extension/javascript-api.md

 const { chainID } = await vega.getChainId()
 ```

-Note that `chainID` is not an indefinate constant but may change with
+Note that `chainID` is not an indefinite constant but may change with
 network restarts.
 However it can assumed to constant during a session.

 If the dApp is using data from other data-nodes, the `chainID` is a